· Lincoln J Bicalho · Development · 27 min read

 private readonly IHttpContextAccessor _httpContextAccessor;

-// Security configuration
+// WHY: Security configuration enables customization per environment

 private readonly int _maxFailedAttempts;